 Best Secret Beaches in North Devon

-It’s a fairly steep hike down to this dramatic cove just east of Combe Martin, but well worth the effort.
-Low tide is perfect for an invigorating swim in the Atlantic, with calm waters and a gently sloping, sandy shore.
+It’s a fairly steep hike down cliff steps to this dramatic cove just east of Combe Martin, but well worth the effort.
+Low tide is perfect for an invigorating swim in the Atlantic, with calm waters and a gently sloping, sandy shore with some rocks inviting exploration revealed at low tide.
+Being accessed by steps means it is generally quiet even in the height of the summer.

-**Where to stay: The Granary at Wheel Farm**
+Where to stay: Mill Wheel in Combe Martin

-Where to stay: Warcombe Farmhouse in nearby Lee Bay
+Where to stay: Old Maids Cottage in Lee Bay.
+Sleeps 6

 Best Dog-Friendly Beaches in North Devon